BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 son's son: but according to the kindness that I have done unto thee, thou shalt do unto me, and to the land wherein thou hast sojourned.

+21:24 And Abraham said, I will swear.

+21:25 And Abraham reproved Abimelech because of a well of water, which Abimelech's servants had violently taken away.

 ## The Book of Psalms

 	Psalm 01